Schools

 • Write on slates with genuine slate pencils

-• Dip an ink pen to label a map and write Copperplate with pen and ink
+• Dip an ink pen to write Copperplate and label a map

 • Create twisted threads, weaving or knitting as past school crafts